dn789/tool_fetcher/README.md

 ### Notes

 - To switch to a different RoSTER model run, set <em>roster_model_path</em> in <em>server_config.jsonc</em> to the path to the desired model's .pt file.

+- When selecting "Open app" on the extension menu on a page containing a PDF, the sidebar might not be resizeable.
+Selecting "Find terms on page" on the page will open the tagged PDF in a new tab with a resizeable sidebar.